Introduction to Stream Processing in FME

 Select the repository you’d like to publish the workspace to or create a new one.
 Click Continue.
 When prompted to upload the database connection, select the connection and click Continue.

 In the next step, you’ll need to select the Apache Kafka Connector package to upload it to FME Flow.
-Many connectors are shipped as FME packages available through the FME Hub, and these need to be uploaded to FME Flow through the publisher.
+Many connectors are shipped as FME packages available through the FME Hub, which need to be uploaded to FME Flow via the publisher.
 Make sure the Kafka package is selected, and click Continue.

 When registering the stream workspace to a service, only select the Job Submitter.
 Do not select Data Streaming because it’s not related to stream processing.
 More details on the Data Streaming service can be found here.
 Click Publish.